Information about building processes, return/exchange policies, shipping information, and more.

 + What happens if my order arrives damaged?

-We apply an industry-leading standard of quality to everything we make and ship, but there are minor variations between each cabinet due to the eccentricities of bamboo and wood grain and color.
+I apply an industry-leading standard of quality to everything I make and ship, but there are minor variations between each cabinet due to the eccentricities of bamboo and wood grain and color.
 Each batch is slightly unique.
-However, the slight eccentricities do not affect the sound quality and make each piece slightly unique - just like our thousands of happy customers!
+However, the slight eccentricities do not affect the sound quality and make each piece slightly unique - just like my thousands of happy customers!

 + Returns and Exchanges

-We can accommodate refunds if you are dissatisfied with one of our product's performance within 60 days of receiving it.
-You will be responsible for covering your own return shipping charges and up to a 5% restocking fee - only to cover merchant services like credit card or paypal fees (that we pay when we accept your credit card, paypal or etc payment at the time you initially ordered).
+I can accommodate refunds if you are dissatisfied with one of the product's performance within 60 days of receiving it.
+You will be responsible for covering your own return shipping charges and up to a 5% restocking fee - only to cover merchant services like credit card or paypal fees (that I pay when I accept your credit card, paypal or etc payment at the time you initially ordered).
 If the product is received back with damage, an additional restocking fee may apply.
-Once your returned item is received back at our shop, it will be inspected for damage before the refund minus restocking fee is sent to you.
+Once your returned item is received back at the shop, it will be inspected for damage before the refund minus restocking fee is sent to you.

 Items purchased on sale, as b-stock, or custom items are non-returnable.

-We pack our products very carefully.
-But in the extremely rare case that your order arrives damaged from shipping, we will work with you promptly to get an exchange for new gear coming your way.
+In the extremely rare case that your order arrives damaged from shipping, I will work with you promptly to get an exchange for new gear coming your way.
 Please take photos of the box as it arrived and any damage on the product itself for claim purposes with the mail carrier.

-During production: If circumstances arise that require you to cancel your order before it has been shipped, we understand and you can do so.
-We do charge a higher 15% restocking fee to cover the work that's been done on an order that is cancelled during production, unless you cancel within 5 days after ordering, in which case only the merchant services (up to 5%) restocking fee may apply.
+During production: If circumstances arise that require you to cancel your order before it has been shipped, understand and you can do so.
+I chatge the same 5% restocking fee to cover the work that's been done on an order that is cancelled during late stage production, unless you cancel within 5 days after ordering, in which case the merchant services restocking fee may not even apply.
+The point is that I won't charge you anything for restocking unless I get charged by the merchant services.

-Cancellations of custom items, customized orders, or custom requests, installation, or consultation services billed hourly, not sold through our web store are non returnable / non refundable under any circumstances.
+Cancellations of custom items, customized orders, or custom requests, installation, or consultation services billed hourly, not sold through the web store are non returnable / non refundable under any circumstances.

 + Warranties and Support

 Subwoofer amplifiers are covered under the original manufacturer's warranty for up to one year.
 Speaker drivers have a 90-day warranty against defect from the original manufacturer.
 This warranty is limited to manufacturer defects.
 The warranty will not cover incidental or consequential damage due to defective or improper use of products.
 This includes but is not limited to overheating, broken componentry, and over driving the speakers.
-If any problems arise, we work with our supplier to exchange them.
-You are responsible for return shipping to our shop or the original manufacturer.
+If any problems arise, I work with my supplier to exchange them.
+You are responsible for return shipping to the shop or the original manufacturer.

-Non-Warranty Service: If non-warranty service is required, the product may be sent back to our shop for repair/replacement by contacting Blumenstein Audio directly for details, complete instructions, and service charges.
-You are responsible for return shipping to our shop.
+Non-Warranty Service: If non-warranty service is required, the product may be sent back to the shop for repair/replacement by contacting Blumenstein Audio directly for details, complete instructions, and service charges.
+You are responsible for return shipping to the shop.

-Please contact us directly to initiate an exchange.
+Please contact me directly to initiate an exchange.

-It is our policy to offer economical repair services on all our legacy products and assist and advise our customers in the proper maintenance of their cabinets, cables, no matter how old.
-Charges may be applied for out-of-warranty repairs so contact us directly for a repair quote from us or visit our maintenance products pages to explore your DIY repair options.
+It is my policy to offer economical repair services on all my legacy products and assist and advise the customers in the proper maintenance of their cabinets, cables, no matter how old.
+Charges may be applied for out-of-warranty repairs so contact me directly for a repair quote from me or visit the maintenance products pages to explore your DIY repair options.

 Design and Process